guoyoujia/commie_BBQ/README.md

 ## Ingredients

-I always use lamb with this recipe but mutton and goat is presumably good as well.
+I always use lamb with this recipe but mutton and goat are presumably good as well.

 1) 3 pound of lamb shoulder or hind shank.
 2) 3 big red onions.